capactio/capact/cmd/ocftool/docs/ocftool_logout.md

 # Select what server to log out of via a prompt
 ocftool logout

-# Log out of specified server
+# Logout of a specified Hub server
 ocftool logout localhost:8080

 ```